cuteday/KiRaRay/README.md

 #### Scene loading

 *Kiraray* provided limited support for importing scenes like OBJ, glTF2 with [Assimp](https://github.com/assimp/assimp.git) as the default scene importer.
-Some commonly used material properties (e.g., roughness, metallic) and textures (normal, emission, opacity, etc.) are supported. [pbrt-parser](https://github.com/cuteday/pbrt-parser.git) is used to import pbrt-v3 scenes, and all pbrt materials are roughly approximated with the Disney Principled BSDF.
-You can find pbrt-v3 scenes [here](https://pbrt.org/scenes-v3) or [here](https://benedikt-bitterli.me/resources/).
-Most of the scenes could be loaded, but some of the materials might be visually biased.
+Some commonly used material properties (e.g., roughness, metallic) and textures (normal, emission, opacity, etc.) are supported. [pbrt-parser](https://github.com/cuteday/pbrt-parser.git) is used to import [pbrt-v3](https://github.com/mmp/pbrt-v3/) scenes, and all pbrt materials are roughly approximated with the Disney Principled BSDF.
+Most of the scenes [here](https://benedikt-bitterli.me/resources/) could be loaded, while some of the materials might be visually biased.

 ### Credits
 - The great optix tutorial for beginners: [optix7course](https://github.com/ingowald/optix7course).